Last Updated on October 15, 2021.

 At Verto, we believe in giving all students the opportunity for an incredible education abroad regardless of their background.
 In fact, we are so committed to this mission that we have created an exciting new opportunity to make a semester with Verto even more accessible for all students.

 We are thrilled to announce The Verto Education Opportunity Grant.
-This grant can significantly lower the cost of our Latin America and Hawaii semesters to make them even more affordable for those who qualify.
+This grant can significantly lower the cost of a Verto semester to make it even more affordable for those who qualify.

 We know that planning for college might be especially challenging right now as many families navigate financial instability due to the pandemic.
-The Opportunity Grant has emerged from our unwavering quest to ensure that the highest quality education for fall 2020 is accessible to all students.
+The Opportunity Grant has emerged from our unwavering quest to ensure that the highest quality education is accessible to all students.